TritonDataCenter/sdc-smart-login/README.md

 a configurable in-memory O(1) LRU cache (cache is hand rolled) for CAPI calls, and has a "refresh" TTL (i.e., if an entry is expired we attempt to replace it, but we don't actually evict it).
-The only other interesting bit is the fact that we have to maintain our own zone_monitor to account for zones being provisioned/de-provisioned on the box (libzdoor monitors an existing zdoor for reboots, but doesn't take any action in new/destroyed zones).
+The only other interesting bit is the fact that we have to maintain our own "zone_monitor" to account for zones being provisioned/de-provisioned on the box (libzdoor monitors an existing zdoor for reboots, but doesn't take any action in new/destroyed zones).

-The package gets built into the agents shar with everything else.
+The package gets built into the agents shar with the other agents.

 ## License

-SDC Smartlogin is licensed under the
+SDC Smart Login is licensed under the
 [Mozilla Public License version 2.0](http://mozilla.org/MPL/2.0/).